usnistgov/asbestos/asbestos-war/src/main/webapp/data/TestCollections/MHD_DocumentRecipient_comprehensive/Missing_LanguageCode/description.md

  Metadata except that DocumentReference.attachment.language is missing.
 DocumentManifest.masterIdentifier and DocumentReference.masterIdentifier are are given unique values before the transaction is sent.

-**Expected Outcome**: Transaction will succeed with status 200 and the contents will be persisted to the server.
+**Expected Outcome**: Transaction will fail with status 400 and no contents will be persisted to the server.
+An OperationOutcome resource will be returned.